kucharze/WDE_Capstone/README.md

 This Project feature putting together four different pages in order to create a full blown web page.

+All picture resources are property of Wizards of the Coast.
+I claim no ownership to them

 ## The parts of this website include:

 ### A page that describes the basic rules